neonfontino/Digital_Literacy_Project/task-5-cybercrime/casestudy.md

 The academic side is also a problem—if college accounts are involved, it can affect submissions, records, etc.

-So yeah, it usually starts small (just clicking a link), but the impact can be much bigger than expected.
+It usually starts small (just clicking a link), but the impact can be much bigger than expected.